ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 # Verification

+> 🎥 This chapter describes how to verify for security, including the limitations of tools, the meaning of *static analysis* and *dynamic analysis*, and common types of tools such as security code scanners/static application security testing (SAST) tools, fuzzers, and web application scanners.

 This chapter describes how to verify for security, including the limitations of tools, the meaning of *static analysis* and *dynamic analysis*, and common types of tools such as security code scanners/static application security testing (SAST) tools, fuzzers, and web application scanners.

 Learning objectives: